Anthony Joshua

 As an amateur, Joshua represented England at the 2011 World Championships, winning the super-heavyweight silver medal.
 He also represented Great Britain at the 2012 Olympics, winning gold.
 In 2014, a year after turning professional, he was named Prospect of the Year by The Ring magazine.
+He won the IBF heavyweight title in 2016, the vacant WBA (Super) and IBO heavyweight titles in 2017, and the WBO heavyweight title in 2018.
+After losing his heavyweight titles to Andy Ruiz Jr. in June 2019 and regaining them in their December 2019 rematch, he later lost the unified titles to Oleksandr Usyk in 2021 and again in their 2022 rematch.
+In 2024, he challenged for the vacant IBF heavyweight title, losing to Daniel Dubois via knockout.

-In 2017, his victorious fight against Wladimir Klitschko was named Fight of the Year by The Ring and the Boxing Writers Association of America.
+In 2017, his fight against Wladimir Klitschko was named Fight of the Year by The Ring and the Boxing Writers Association of America.

 Early life

-Anthony Oluwafemi Olaseni Joshua was born on 15 October 1989 in Watford, Hertfordshire, the son of Yeta and Robert Joshua.
-His mother is Nigerian, while his father is of Nigerian and Irish ancestry.
-Joshua's Nigerian background can be specifically traced back to the Yoruba people, amongst whom he is of aristocratic rank.
-His cousin, Ben Ileyemi, is also a professional boxer.
+Anthony Oluwafemi Olaseni Joshua was born on 15 October 1989 in Watford, Hertfordshire, the son of British Nigerian parents Yeta Odusanya and Robert Joshua, both of whom grew up in Sagamu.
+Joshua's Nigerian background can be specifically traced back to the Yoruba people, amongst whom he is of aristocratic rank through his great-grandfather Omo-Oba Daniel Adebambo Joshua, who was also one of the earliest Nigerians to trade with Europeans through the United Africa Company.
+Daniel had changed the family name from Odusole to Joshua after converting to Christianity.
+Joshua has English ancestry through his paternal grandmother, Moya V. Harper.
+Joshua's paternal grandfather Olaseni was an amateur boxer while his cousin, Ben Ileyemi, is also a professional boxer.
 The pair made their professional debuts together in 2013.

 Joshua spent some of his early years in Nigeria as a boarding school student at Mayflower School in Ikenne.
 Following his parents' divorce when he was 12, he returned to the UK halfway through Year Seven to join Kings Langley Secondary School.
 Growing up on the Meriden Estate in Garston, Hertfordshire, he was called "Femi" by his friends and former teachers, due to his middle name, Oluwafemi.
 He excelled at football and athletics and broke his school's Year Nine 100 m record with a time of 11.6 seconds.